salesforcecli/plugin-data/messages/messages.md

 # perfLogLevelOption

-get API performance data
+Get API performance data.

 # perfLogLevelOptionLong

 Gets data on API performance metrics from the server.
-The data is stored in $HOME/.sfdx/apiPerformanceLog.json
+The data is stored in $HOME/.sfdx/apiPerformanceLog.json.

 # NeitherSobjectidNorWhereError

-Either --where or --sobjectid flags must be specified
+You must specify either the --where or --record-id flag.

 # NeitherSobjectidNorWhereErrorActions

-Provide values for either --where or --sobjectid flags
+Provide values for either the --where or --record-id flag.

 # BothSobjectidAndWhereError

-Both --where and --sobjectid flags are specified
+Both --where and --record-id flags are specified.

 # DataRecordGetNoRecord

-No matching record found
+No matching record found.

 # DataRecordGetMultipleRecords